trilitech/tezos-developer-docs/src/pages/advanced-topics/smart-rollups/index.md

                  --data-dir "${ROLLUP_NODE_DIR}"
 ```

-The log should show that the rollup node follows the Layer 1 chain and
-processes the inbox of each level.
+The log should show that the rollup node follows the Layer 1 chain and is processing the inbox of each level.

+{% callout type="note" title="Distinct Layer 1 Addresses" %}
-Notice that distinct Layer 1 adresses could be used for the Layer 1
+Distinct Layer 1 addresses could be used for the Layer 1
-operations issued by the rollup node simply by editing the configuration
-file to set different addresses for `publish`, `add_messages`, `cement`,
+operations issued by the rollup node simply by editing the configuration file to set different addresses for `publish` `add_messages` `cement` `refute`.
-and `refute`.
+{% /callout %}

 In addition, a rollup node can run under different modes: